Crookwell railway line: Current state

 Crookwell railway line on 28 February 2021, looking north east from Ross St intersection.

 Much of the alignment and track of the line remains in place, including the substantial bridge over the Wollondilly River.
-Since 2000 there were continuing plans to operate heritage rail trips over the line but as of 2020 it is set to be converted into a rail trail walk.
-The Goulburn Crookwell Heritage Railway group has been maintaining what is left of the lines infrastructure and sleeper replacement.
-Track vehicles known as trikes are operated for maintenance purposes.
+Since 2000 there were continuing plans to operate heritage rail trips over the line.
+2020 saw a push to convert the rail corridor into a walking trail.
+As of 2026 neither plans have come to fruition.

 Taralga Branch

-At Roslyn, a branch line to Taralga diverged, opening on 23 February 1926 and closing on 1 May 1957.
+At Roslyn, a branch line to Taralga diverged, opening on 23 February 1926 and suspended on 1 May 1957.
 Whilst initially the line saw a six-days-a-week service, by the time of its demise it saw trains on Wednesdays only.

 The station buildings were of concrete, similar to other stations constructed in that period.
 The line has been lifted and little remains of the formation.
 Part of the original alignment remains but has been turned into a road.